peter-murray/node-hue-api/docs/lights.md

   });
 ```

-This function call will return a single `Light` instance.
+This function call will resolve to a single `Light` instance.

 A complete code sample for this function is available [here](../examples/v3/lights/getLightById.js).